Widely used drugs in South Africa

 - Severe confusion

-It is vital that we as a society educate ourselves on the severity of addiction.
-If you suspect yourself, a loved one or a colleague is suffering with this illness, do the research.
+It is vital that we as a society educate ourselves on Drugs In South Africa, the severity of the addiction.
+If you suspect yourself, a loved one or a colleague is suffering from this illness, do the research.

 Find out what treatments are available and what support groups are in the area.
 Reach out, ask for help and recognise that the human spirit can endure even the toughest of battles.